Aussie PM Scott Morrison Rejects Greta Thunberg's Climate Advice

 “And making sure that we have responsible plans to balance the issues to ensure that people have what they need going into the future and they can be confident about their future.”

-Morrison also took time out to thank U.S. and Canadian firefighters who have given up Christmas at home with their families to stand alongside firefighters Down Under:
+Morrison took time out to thank U.S. and Canadian firefighters who have given up Christmas at home with their families to stand alongside firefighters Down Under:

 Thanks @realDonaldTrump & @JustinTrudeau for the 44 firefighters you’ve sent to Australia in our time of need.
 Australia, the US & Canada are great mates & have always stood by each other when it counted like our ANZAC cousins in NZ who are also helping us – thanks @jacindaardern pic.twitter.com/O06OJjGoVL